Simple shapes can have a lot of uses in a Word document, so it’s entirely possible that you might need to use one.

 If you want to change the appearance of the circle, you can modify the settings for the shape using the assorted menus in the Drawing Tools-Format tab of the ribbon.

-Additional Information on How to Draw a Circle in Word
+Additional Information on How to Use the Circle Shape Tool in Microsoft Word

 If you want to use any of the additional drawing tools, such as the “Shape Fill” option, which allows you to color in your circle, then you will need to select the circle first.